CODE OF CONDUCT

 - Never post or reference confidential or nonpublic information on any social media site

-- Comply with Company policy
+- Comply with Adaptive policy

-- Properly dispose of Adaptive
+- Properly dispose of Adaptive information.

 - Never destroy a document that could be relevant to an anticipated or pending lawsuit or investigation.
 If you have questions about these issues, seek direction from the General Counsel.